All Episodes

 It comes just weeks after U.S. troops, combat troops pulled out of the urban centers.

-And is there any concern that the U.S. pull out of those cities was premature?
+And is there any concern that the U.S. pullout of those cities was premature?

-I just I am stunned.
+I just, I am stunned.

-I know some of you think that he was comparing uh the extremists in Iraq to those of you showing up at the town hall meetings, and I wouldn't reject it out of hand.
+I know some of you think that he was comparing the extremists in Iraq to those of you showing up at the town hall meetings, and I wouldn't reject it out of hand.

-Uh we inherited that pull-out date.
+We inherited that pull-out date.

-We uh that's what he was saying.
+That's what he was saying.

-I love these guys.
+Now, I love these guys.

-I really try this headline.
+I really do.

 Heart attack deaths fall after Medicare guidelines.

-This is this has got to be stopped.
+This has got to be stopped.

 This is not in the plan.

-I mean, you're gonna have too many seasoned citizens living, that's gonna botch up the whole effort to control costs.
+I mean, you're going to have too many seasoned citizens living.

 I'm glad to be able to bring this to their attention.

-His name is uh Gerald Warner, he is an author.
+His name is Gerald Warner.

-He's a broadcaster, he's a columnist.
+He's a columnist.

 He's a commentator.